spotlightpa/poor-richard/content/news/2021-07-09-SPLUNEMPLOYMENT10.md

 “There should be checks and balances in place,” Eshleman said, to prevent something like this from happening.
 But the pace and ongoing mismanagement issues, particularly within the technology department, prevented proper oversight and accountability, she said.

 “Unemployment compensation is broken.
 It needs to be fixed.”

+<i>This story was updated to clarify that 250,000 were impacted by the interest mistake, but not all will receive refunds, according to the department.</i>

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>